1. Vaping is just as bad as smoking

 E-cigarettes were developed and first sold by a Chinese pharmacist named Hon Lik.
 The products made it to U.S. shores in 2007.
 Five years later, in 2012, American cigalike manufacturer Blu was purchased by tobacco company Lorillard.
 That was the first involvement of the tobacco industry in the sales of vapor products.

-Since then, all the Big Tobacco companies have introduced e-cigarettes of their own, and it is true that they dominate sales in convenience stores and gas stations — the traditional source of cigarette sales.
-However, Wells Fargo tobacco industry analyst Bonnie Herzog estimates that the Big Tobacco companies account for less that 40 percent of the whole vapor products market.
-The rest of the business is the independent manufacturers and sellers that vapers know and love.
+Since then, all the Big Tobacco companies have introduced e-cigarettes of their own, and it is true that they have a strong sales presence in convenience stores and gas stations — the traditional source of cigarette sales.
+However, Wells Fargo tobacco industry analyst Bonnie Herzog estimates that the c-store market accounts for less than 40 percent of the whole vapor products market.
+The rest of the business is the independent vaping manufacturers that sell their wares online and in dedicated vape shops.

 And it’s looking like the tobacco industry is looking for other products to compete in the low-risk nicotine marketplace.
 That’s partly because many of the early vaping patents are owned by Fontem Ventures — a subsidiary of Imperial Brands (formerly known as Imperial Tobacco).
 Philip Morris International (PMI), British American Tobacco (BAT), and Japan Tobacco International are all pursuing so-called heat-not-burn (HNB) products as alternatives to cigarettes, although so far their introductions have been more hype than anything.